 Under reverse charge the responsibility for paying VAT to HMRC moves from the subcontractor to the main contractor.
 In most cases this VAT will be recoverable for the main contractor.
 When you use the T21 or T26 tax code, you only need to enter the net amount, the VAT calculation for the VAT Return completes automatically.

-- When a subcontractor uses tax code T21 or T26 on an invoice for their main contractor, Box 6 of the VAT Return, total value of sales excluding VAT, will be updated with the net amount of the sale.
+- When a subcontractor uses tax code T21 or T26 on an invoice for their main contractor, Box 6 of the VAT Return, total value of sales excluding VAT, is updated with the net amount of the sale.

 - When a main contractor uses T21 or T26 to record their purchase from the subcontractor, the net value of the purchase affects box 7 of the VAT Return, total value of purchases excluding VAT, and the VAT value affects boxes 1 and 4 of the VAT Return.
 The VAT is paid and reclaimed on the same VAT Return, this is often termed Notional VAT.